NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 In order for `wrapGenric` to know all of this information about our packaged libraries - the information about runtime env, we need to write in the `passthru`s of these libraries, what env vars they need.

-This Nix function, let us call it `wrapGeneric`, should iterate recursively all `buildInputs` and `propagatedBuildInputs` of a given derivation, and decide what environment this derivation will need to run.
-Such information was added in the [POC pull's
+Such information was added in the POC pull at [commit
 @6283f15](https://github.com/NixOS/nixpkgs/pull/85103/commits/6283f15bb9b65af64571a78b039115807dcc2958).

 Additional features / improvements are [already available](https://github.com/NixOS/nixpkgs/pull/85103#issuecomment-614195666) in the POC pull.
 For example:

-- It should be impossible for multi-value env vars to have duplicates, as that's guaranteed by Nix' behavior when constructing arrays.
+- It should be **impossible** for multi-value env vars to have duplicates, as that's guaranteed by Nix' behavior when constructing arrays / attrsets.
 - Asking the wrapper creator to use more links and less colon-separated values in env vars - should help avoid what [pull 84689](https://github.com/NixOS/nixpkgs/pull/84689) fixed.